dib-lab/2020-paper-sourmash-gather/manuscript.md

 number of genomes with overlaps.
-In the cases where the k-mers in the metagenome are mostly identified, this is because of database redundancy: e.g. in the case of `zymo mock`, the min-set-cov algorithm chooses only one *Salmonella* genome from the 200,000+ available.
+In the cases where the k-mers in the metagenome are mostly identified, this is because of database redundancy: e.g. in the case of `zymo mock`, the min-set-cov algorithm chooses precisely one *Salmonella* genome from the 200,000+ available.
 Conversely, in the case of `oil well real`, much of the sample is not identified, suggesting that the small size of the covering set is because much